Help us keep the lights on and support independent, outdoor journalism by donating here.

 That said, now that you have a bit of insider knowledge as to how the whole convoluted rating system works, hopefully you can pick a sleeping bag with confidence.
 And also, you know, not freeze to death on your next camping trip and spend the entire night wondering why…

 Did we help demystify sleeping bag temperature ratings for you?
 Did you learn about the convoluted system the hard way?
 Let us know in the comments!
-Want a list of synthetic sleeping bags organized by temperature rating?
-Check out this post.
+And check out our list of synthetic sleeping bags organized by temperature rating.
 And then get out there and spend a few nights sleeping under the stars.
 Wander on!

 Alisha is a freelance outdoor journalist and photographer based in Ogden, UT.
 She loves backpacking, hiking, mountain biking, kayaking and snowboarding (even though she’s terrible at it).
 She’s also pretty sure she’s addicted to coffee. alishamcdarris.com